Potato 2.1: Instance Display, Visual AI, and Span Linking

 rationales:

-enabled: trueBug Fixes and Testing
+enabled: trueBug fixes and testing

-- 50+ new tests for improved reliability
+- Over 50 new tests for better reliability

-- Responsive design improvements across annotation types
+- Responsive design fixes across the annotation types

-- Enhanced project-hub organization with layout examples
+- A tidier project-hub, now with layout examples

 Upgrading to v2.1

-Getting Started
+Getting started

-- Instance Display — Multi-modal content display
+- Instance Display, multi-modal content display

-- Visual AI Support — AI for image and video annotation
+- Visual AI Support, AI for image and video annotation

-- Span Linking — Entity relationship annotation
+- Span Linking, entity relationship annotation

-- Layout Customization — Custom HTML templates
+- Layout Customization, custom HTML templates

 Have questions or feedback?
 Join our Discord or open an issue on GitHub.